ryankeleti/arxpdf/README.md

 * [Matt Kukla](https://matt-kukla.github.io) (<matt.kukla@yandex.ru>)

 ## License
-This project is licensed under the GNU GPL v3 - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the GNU GPL v3 - see [LICENSE](LICENSE) for details.